MehediHasanAshik/CodingBlog.API/README.md

 # CodingBlog.API

-The repository link for the backend: https://github.com/MehediHasanAshik/CodingBlog.UI
+The repository link for the front-end: https://github.com/MehediHasanAshik/CodingBlog.UI